rabdumalikov/eswitch_v5/doc/index.md

 ### Motivation

 --------------------------------------------
 Let's start with a little bit of backstory.
-As you may know in C++ the <span class="keywordflow">`switch`</span> statement is quite limited( in comparison with other statements ) and there are few reasons for this, which are mainly related to optimization.
-Compiler can use **jump table** or **binary search** to optimize the <span class="keywordflow">`switch`</span> statement, but nothing comes without a price as such optimizations are only possible for compile-time data.
-In C++98 only primitives such as <span class="keyword">`int`</span>, <span class="keyword">`char`</span>, <span class="keyword">`enum`</span> and <span class="keyword">`bool`</span> could be data known at compile time.
+As you know in C++, the <span class="keywordflow">`switch`</span> statement is quite limited( compared with other statements ) and there are few reasons for this, which are mainly related to optimization.
+Compiler can use **jump table** or **binary search** to optimize the <span class="keywordflow">`switch`</span> statement, but nothing comes without a price as such optimizations are possible only for compile-time data.
+In C++98, only values of primitives like <span class="keyword">`int`</span>, <span class="keyword">`char`</span>, <span class="keyword">`enum`</span> and <span class="keyword">`bool`</span> can be known at compile time.
 That's why the <span class="keywordflow">`switch`</span> statement was restricted to primitive-only.
-However, in C++11 the new keyword <span class="keyword">`constexpr`</span> was introduced.
+However, in C++11, the new keyword <span class="keyword">`constexpr`</span> was introduced.
 Which opened the doors for compile-time custom types.
 So now it has become possible to overcome the primitive-only limitation.
-There was even the [proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3627.html) for this.
+There was also the [proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3627.html) in this regard.
 Unfortunately, for whatever reason, the author decided to bail out, even though the feedback from the committee was positive.
-Nonetheless, even if this proposal was accepted in the C++ standard the <span class="keywordflow">`switch`</span> statement still wouldn't be as powerful as the <span class="keywordflow">`if`</span> statement.
+Nonetheless, even if this proposal was accepted in the C++ standard, the <span class="keywordflow">`switch`</span> statement still wouldn't be as powerful as the <span class="keywordflow">`if`</span> statement.

-Let us now examine the <span class="keywordflow">`if`</span> statement closely.
+Let us now carefully examine the <span class="keywordflow">`if`</span> statement.
 It can be used for various data types that are known at compile time and at runtime.
 In addition to this, it allows to compose and test complex conditions.
 Wait wait wait, if the <span class="keywordflow">`if`</span> statement can work with data known at compile-time, then why can't compiler optimize this statement just like the <span class="keywordflow">`switch`</span> statement?
 In theory, it can.
 Let me even say that there is a compiler that is capable of doing so and this is clang.

 **For example**:
 @htmlonly